retospect/wibble/README.md

 A minimalist template for a python package.

-Provides the bl and the blarg commands.
+Provides the bl and the blarg commands, and does basic continuous integraton testing on github.

+Make a copy of the project, and fix the replacements below.

 ## Things to replace